Katla Volcano and Kötlutangi Spit - the Southernmost Point of the Mainland of Iceland

 I have been writing about the historical Hjörleifshöfði promontory in South Iceland in my last 2 travel-blogs.
 Now I want to tell you about the dreaded volcano Katla in South Iceland, which Icelanders have been brought up to fear as the Katla eruptions are amongst the biggest cataclysms in Iceland.

 South of Hjörleifshöfði promontory you will find Kötlutangi - the Katla spit, which is the southernmost point of the mainland of Iceland, created in the catastrophic Katla eruption in 1918.
-Previously Dyrhólaey held this record.
+Previously Dyrhólaey held this record: Cape Dyrhólaey in South-Iceland - the One with the big Arch.

 Top photo: Mýrdalsjökull glacier and Katla volcano